maedamaeday/UdacityRL_p1/Report.md

 is the same as the main network, but updated less often.

-## run training and watch trained agent actions
-"my_Navigation.ipynb" is the main file of this repository.
-The first part is taken from the sample code provided by Udacity, and learning part for this is added (from cell #7).

-Before running the notebook,
-you need to specify the Unity environment in the cell #2, following instructions in the notebook.

 ## performance
 Here is an example of learning history of the agent.